DarthMike/darthmike.github.io/source/_posts/2015-09-07-poor-mans-functional-programming-part-2.markdown

 [Harken Hallway][harken_twitter] wrote an [excellent post][fp_intro_swift] that gives practical introduction to some of them.

 Here are some ways I've changed my programming style by using those more often.
-It basically boils down to avoiding 'if' statements and loops:
+It generally boils down to avoiding 'if' statements and loops:

 ```Swift
 // Map instead of loops